green3g/spectre-canjs/confirm-dialog/confirm-dialog.md

 -->

 ## Description
-An extension of `<confirm-dialog />` that prompts the user for an accept or reject action.
+An extension of `<modal-dialog />` that prompts the user for an accept or reject action.

 ## Example